Impact of projection-induced optical selection bias on the weak lensing mass calibration of galaxy clusters: Simulations for optical cluster lensing

 The next step is to build a mock cluster catalog from these galaxies.
 We assume clusters are centered on dark matter halos with mass above $10^{12.5}~\hiMsun$.
 To simulate the observed cluster richness, we use counts-in-cylinders to model the distance uncertainties \cite{Angulo2012, Busch2017, Sunayama2020}; that is, $\lambda$ is the total number of galaxies within a cylinder along the line of sight.
-We use a cylinder length of $\pm 30~\hiMpc$ based on the findings in \cite{Wu2022}.
-This length is a conservative choice, and the actual projection effects may be stronger \cite{Costanzi2019, Myles2021, Lee2025}.
-To take into account that richer clusters tend to have larger radii, we determine cluster richness and radius by iteratively solving \beq R_\lambda = \left(\frac{\lambda}{100}\right)^{0.2} ~ {h^{-1}}{\rm Mpc} ~, \eeq an optimal relation found in \cite{Rykoff12}.
+We use a cylinder length of $\pm 30~\hiMpc$, motivated by \cite{Wu2022}.
+This length is likely an underestimate, as recent studies have indicated larger projection depths \cite{Costanzi2019, Myles2021, Lee2025}.
+Therefore, our mass bias could be underestimated.
+To take into account that richer clusters tend to have larger radii, we determine cluster richness and radius iteratively by solving \beq R_\lambda = \left(\frac{\lambda}{100}\right)^{0.2} ~ {h^{-1}}{\rm Mpc} ~, \eeq an optimal relation found in \cite{Rykoff12}.
 If a galaxy is simultaneously contained in the cylinders of multiple halos, we only assign it to the most massive one to avoid double-counting galaxies.

 We put our clusters in four richness bins: [20, 30), [30, 45), [45, 60), and [60, $\infty$).
 For each richness bin, we calculate the cross-correlation between clusters and dark matter particles to derive the lensing signal $\Delta\Sigma$, using the {\tt corrfunc} software \cite{Corrfunc} with a projection depth $\pm~100~\hiMpc$.
 This depth is larger than the $\pm~30~\hiMpc$ used for cluster finding.
 Increasing this depth further has a negligible effect on the lensing signal.
 Figure~\ref{fig:cylinder_richness_lensing} shows the lensing signal derived from MiniUchuu.
 In each panel, the black curve shows the MiniUchuu lensing signal in a given richness bin, and the red curve shows the analytical prediction based on the mean mass and concentration of the halos in that bin.
-The MiniUchuu results are consistent with the analytic expectation below $\lesssim 1$ Mc but are higher at larger scales.
+The MiniUchuu results are consistent with the analytic expectation below $\lesssim 1$ Mpc but are higher at larger scales.
 In Sec.~\ref{sec:mass_bias}, we will show how this biased lensing signal leads to a biased mass calibration.